snehaRay16012003/CODSOFT/README.md

-# CODSOFT
+# Python Coding Problms
-The CODSOFT repository centralizes software tasks for your internship, fostering collaboration, version control, and documentation.
+The repository centralizes software tasks for your internship, fostering collaboration, version control, and documentation.